Our knowledge of orthopaedics. Your best health.

 Are You a Candidate for Surgery?

 In general, if your bunion is not painful, you do not need surgery.
 Although bunions often get bigger over time, doctors do not recommend surgery to prevent bunions from worsening.
-Many people can slow the progression of a bunion with proper shoes and other preventive care, and the bunion never causes pain or other problems.
+Many people can slow the progression (worsening) of a bunion with proper shoes and other preventive care, and the bunion never causes pain or other problems.

 It is also important to note that bunion surgery should not be done for cosmetic reasons.
 After surgery, it is possible for ongoing pain to develop in the affected toe — even though there was no bunion pain prior to surgery.